 There are a number of applicable local, state, and federal jurisdictions and regulations within the Project Boundary.
 Chelan PUD coordinates and contributes information in the review and approval process of the other regulatory jurisdictions associated with the Project Boundary.

-Section 4.0 of this document discusses applicable local, state, and federal regulations in more detail.
-Chelan PUD's Program does not negate existing state and federal regulations.
-It outlines what resources, existing management responsibilities, and Project operation requirements Chelan PUD must consider when providing input to jurisdictional agencies regarding the review and authorization of uses and activities within the Project Boundary (Figure 1).
+Section 4 of this document discusses applicable local, state, and federal regulations in more detail.
+Chelan PUD's Land Management Program does not negate existing state and federal regulations.
+It provides details regarding what resources, existing management responsibilities, and Project operation requirements Chelan PUD must consider when providing input to jurisdictional agencies regarding the review and authorization of uses and activities within the Project Boundary.
 In any instance where there are two or more regulations or FERC License requirements related to a particular use, the most stringent regulation will apply.

-All municipalities, counties, towns, and Licensees near or within the Project Boundary have, or are developing, management plans that may be relevant to Chelan PUD's Program.
+All municipalities, counties, towns, and Licensees near or within the Project Boundary have or are developing management plans that may be relevant to Chelan PUD's Land Management Program.
 These programs address shoreline development within a 200-foot buffer zone upland of the ordinary high water (OHW) line on non-federal lands.
 For more information and contacts associated with these jurisdictional agencies see Section 4.1.1 of this document.
-Chelan PUD implements this Program in a manner that compliments and is consistent with those plans.
-In some instances, the Program policies and requirements differ from other existing management plans because they are specific to shorelines within the Rocky Reach Project Boundary and must consider FERC License mandated activities and resource management goals.
+Chelan PUD implements the Rocky Reach Land Management Program in a manner that compliments and is consistent with these plans.
+In some instances, the Land Management Program policies and requirements differ from other existing management plans because they are specific to lands within the Rocky Reach Project Boundary and must consider License mandated activities and resource management goals.